-- 1. Ideology Presentation (10%) In-class September 24, Oct 1 - Each student will prepare a one-two page point form synopsis of a major ideological position that has influenced the development of social welfare in Canada.
-Major players and tenets of this perspective will be presented to the class and a clear example of impact on social welfare will be included. - Instructor will prepare a package of the synopsis material to distribute to the class
+- 1. Ideology Presentation (10%) In-class September 23 & 30 - Each student will prepare a one-two page point form synopsis of a major ideological position that has influenced the development of social welfare in Canada.
+Major players and tenets of this perspective will be presented to the class and a clear example of impact on social welfare will be included. - Instructor will prepare a package of the synopsis material to distribute to the class.

 In-Class Group Exercise (10%) Oct.
-8
+7

-Students will be divided into groups in class.
+- Students will be divided into groups in class.
 Each group will be assigned a particular ideological position.
 The instructor will then raise a number of social issues for each group to prepare a position on; groups will then debate the issue from the basis of their ideological positions.

-2. Reflection (20%) Due Date: October 22
+2. Reflection (20%) Due Date: October 21

-Students will prepare a 4-6 page self-reflection paper.
+- Students will prepare a 4-6 page self-reflection paper.
 The reflection will be within the parameters of "the interconnectedness of personal and professional self in the profession of Social Work".
 Students will critically appraise how their personal experiences and beliefs affect their perspective of social welfare programs in Canada.
 For example: what were the messages growing up about people living in poverty?
-How will this influence your work with the disenfranchised?
+Was there a particular experience that drew you to the helping professions?
+How will your understandings influence your work with others in your community?

-3. Term Paper (30%) Due Date: November 12
+3. Term Paper (30%) Due Date: November 4